jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 <img src="fsm6.png"/>

-The resulting State Transition Diagram can be represented using simple Clojure data literals.
+The State Transition Diagram can be represented using simple Clojure data literals.

 ```clojure
 {nil                {:init               :ready}